top of page

 prob’ly could’ve pert near done the job as the PA at The Fillmore.

-A top-shelf selection of beers, wines, hard hootch, mixers, deli trays and, of course – huge bowls of macadamia nuts - were all brought out to us by Larry’s ever faithful valet and multi-purpose gofer, “Rosebury.”
+A top-shelf selection of beers, wines, hard hootch, mixers, deli trays and, of course – huge bowls of macadamia nuts - were all brought out to us by Larry’s ever faithful valet and multi-purpose Ethiopian gofer, “Rosebury.”
 Who had somehow managed to remain on the in-house payroll.

 And, avoid being cut from the roster of “Team Larry.”